 Group conversations are susceptible to groupthink and group polarization.
 They are also vulnerable to facilitator bias and the Hawthorne effect.

-Most applications of the Café are not overly prone to these problems, but they should be thought through nevertheless.
+Most applications of the Café are not overly prone to these problems, but they should still be carefully considered.

 - What do we wish to capture?

-The outcomes from a Café are often what people take away in their heads, but frequently there is a need to capture more tangible things like ideas, problems, risks, etc.
+The outcomes from a Café are often what people take away in their heads, but frequently, there is a need to capture more tangible things, such as ideas, problems, and risks.

 - How do we capture things in a way that minimally interferes with the free flow of the conversation?